-Our long term store real estate goal is to bring our stores back to best in class productivity and profitability.
-Today we believe that the optimal number of Build-A-Bear Workshop stores in North America is between 225 to 250 and 60 to 70 in the United Kingdom and Ireland for a total of 285 to 320 stores.
-We currently expect to reach this level with the closure of 30 to 45 additional stores in fiscal 2013 and 2014, primarily in North America.
-Locations to close and the timing of the closures are subject to ongoing negotiations and overall economic considerations as we continually reevaluate our market repositioning and optimization plans.
+Our long term real estate goal is to bring our stores back to best in class productivity and profitability.
+We currently expect to have approximately 310 Build-A-Bear Workshop stores, 250 in North America and 60 in the United Kingdom and Ireland, at the end of fiscal 2014.
+We currently expect to reach this level with the closure of 10 to 25 additional stores through 2014, primarily in North America, along with limited, opportunistic store openings.
+Locations to close and the timing of the closures are subject to ongoing negotiations and overall economic considerations as market repositioning and optimization plans are continually reevaluated.

 Integral to the success of this strategy is the opening of our new store design which gives certain stores destination appeal and increases productivity in the market.
 The new design merges Build-A-Bear Workshop's iconic hands-on bear-making process with the power of technology to provide a new, highly interactive experience for our guests.
 We opened the first store with the new design in the third quarter of fiscal 2012.
-As of May 6, 2013, we have opened nine of these stores.
-On average, sales at these locations have increased by approximately 25%.
-We plan to have approximately 30 locations in the new design operating by the end of 2013 with an additional 20 to 25 locations planned to open in 2014.
+As of November 5, 2013, we have opened 29 of these stores.
+On average, sales at these locations have increased by nearly 20%.
+We plan to have approximately 30 locations in the new design operating by the end of 2013.

 We have been aggressively renegotiating rents and executing short term extensions to line up lease dates within markets as part of an overall strategic plan to optimize our store locations and market positioning.
 As part of this strategy, we will continue to close underperforming stores in conjunction with natural lease expirations and kick out clauses, primarily in multi-store markets.
 In these markets, we have transferred, on average, approximately 20% of the sales from closing stores to other locations in the same market.
-As of May 6, we have closed 22 stores in fiscal 2013.
+As of November 5, 2013, we have closed 36 stores in fiscal 2013.